 After Herman died, Sylvia continued their missionary work—at a different corner: the flea market at the intersection of University Drive and Jacksboro Highway.

 Sylvia Douglas was the last survivor of that tableau of three we remember on that street corner where “busy feet” hustled by so long ago.
-Fittingly, she died during the Christmas season: December 4, 1988, thirty-one years ago today.
+Fittingly, she died during the Christmas season: December 4, 1988.
 She was eighty.
 Herman and Sylvia are buried in Emerald Hills Cemetery in Kennedale.
 (Photo from Find A Grave.)